-The Company depends on a small amount of customers for its products.
-The Company's top three customers accounted for approximately 35% of its revenues in 2016.
+The Company's top two customers accounted for approximately 34% of its revenues in 2017.
 The Company expects that a small number of customers will continue to account for a significant portion of its revenues for the foreseeable future.
+See note 12.